 After our Health Facility session was over we headed back to our unit.
 Thankfully we arrived without getting shanked by one of our upstairs neighbors that may have accidentally wandered astray.
 Oh and my team lost the basketball game.
 Again.
 Our new guest didn’t even play.
 He joined the ping-pong group and participated only briefly in their games.
 Mostly he sat on the sidelines and watched.
 I talked to him some more on the way back to our residential unit.
 He was still assuming an air of confidence that was really more cockiness now, as if he was here for the adventure, like on Spring Break or something.
 Apparently he had concocted his own fantasy.

 Later that night after everyone was in bed, I heard voices whispering in the hallway outside of the rooms.
 There seemed to be some urgency to what was being discussed.
 Eventually one of the whispered voices turned into whimpering and then unmistakable crying.
 Not unusual here.
 Unable to discern what was happening in the hall, eventually I passed out.

 The next morning, I noticed our new arrival from yesterday wasn’t present in the morning meeting.
 After the meeting I asked a counselor about his whereabouts.

 “He just wasn’t ready to be here,” was all the explanation I was given.
 It occurred to me then that the new cocky Harvard Law student of yesterday morning was the same hushed crying I heard while in bed last night.
 He didn’t even make it through the night.
 Leaving this place after one day wasn’t uncommon.
 Coming here was a shock to the system.
 Accepting your presence as a patient here required tremendous ability to come to terms with the surreal reality with what being a patient at McLean meant.
-As the counselor stated, some people just can’t do it.
+As the counselor said, some people just can’t do it.
 They aren’t ready.